French Limestone – Flooring – Cladding – Masonry – Carving – Six sides sawn – Bespoke pieces.

 As you will see from the list of limestones at the foot of this page, we are able to offer the widest range of high quality French stone from every part of France.

 French limestone is often thought of as pale cream flagstones with honey coloured bands running through them.
 But there is actually a wide variety of different colours and characteristics.
-From the honey colours in Burgundy limestone which complements other natural materials such as oak, through to the very dark Soignies which works beautifully as cabochons against the pale coloured Chauvigny or perhaps Massangis Clair.
+They range from the honey colours in some Burgundy limestone which complements other natural materials such as oak, through to the very dark Soignies which works beautifully as cabochons against the pale coloured Chauvigny or perhaps Avy Blanc.
 Even within one quarry, different levels or ‘benches’ produce different stones.
 For example, the Chamesson quarry currently produces stone from 5 benches, each of which have notably differing characteristics.